|UK Students, EU Students, International Students

-Two of these fellowships are specifically for projects supervised by Dr Mikhail Spektor and Dr Joyce Zhao.
+Two of these fellowships are specifically for projects supervised by Dr Mikhail Spektor and Dr Sabrina Twilhaar.
 Further details of these projects can be found by following the academic staff links.
 Two of these fellowships are open to applicants with their choice of primary and secondary supervisors.
 You can find a list of our academics and their research interests here.

-Applicants without an existing PhD application with us should apply online through the Doctoral College online form.
+Applicants without an existing PhD application with us should apply online through the University’s Postgraduate Admissions online form.

-Applicants who already have an existing PhD application with us should instead complete the online form.
+Applicants who already have an existing PhD application with us should instead complete this online form.

 Each applicant should submit only ONE application.

 Please specify in the “Finance and Funding” section of the form that you wish to be considered for a Departmental PhD Fellowship and also specify your proposed supervisor.
-Please provide your CV and a short research proposal (5 pages maximum), including the reasons for your choice of supervisor.
-In the case of the projects supervised by Dr Spektor and Dr Zhao, please provide your CV and a short statement (2 pages maximum) detailing why you are a suitable candidate for studying your choice of project – for example, your qualifications, interests, and relevant experience.
+Please provide your CV (max 2 pages) and a research proposal , including the reasons for your choice of supervisor.
+In the case of the projects supervised by Dr Spektor and Dr Twilhaar, please provide your CV (max 2 pages) and a cover letter (max 2 pages) detailing why you are a suitable candidate for studying your choice of project – for example, your qualifications, interests, and relevant experience.

 Warwick University is a world-leading university with the highest academic and research standards.
 For further information about the University of Warwick, please read our University Further Particulars.